Pitchers in Group 1 have a record of 0-10 with a 2.69 (ERA+FIP/2) vs. pitchers in Group 2, with a record of 7-0 with a 5.08 (ERA+FIP/2)…

 The top 2 pitchers on this list are no surprise at all, as these were the two Cy Young Award winners from 2020.
 Going through this list each pitcher had a very good 2020 season.
 The “Win Score” statistic really highlights guys like: Jacob deGrom (4-2), Dinelson Lamet (3-1), Lucas Giolito (4-3), and Aaron Nola (5-5).
 These pitchers had dominant 2020 seasons, but you would never know that by looking at their win-loss records.

 Some pitchers that surprised me to not make the list were: Max Fried, Hyun Jin Ryu, and Dallas Keuchel.
 Max Fried’s 2020 season was very good, but he pitched about 20 innings less than most of these pitchers in the top 15.
 This is the reason he did not make it due to the lack of innings and strikeouts that come with innings pitched even though he went “7-0”.
-Hyun Jin Ryu and Dallas Kuechel also had great 2020’s, but they had less strikeouts then some of the top guys, which kept them barely out of the top 15.
+Hyun Jin Ryu and Dallas Kuechel also had great 2020’s, but they had fewer strikeouts than some of the top guys, which kept them barely out of the top 15.